 As we learn more about Kusama, we realize there is so much more to her than what we see on the surface: fun-filled brightly coloured works of art.
 On the contrary, many of her pieces have a deeper connection to her younger years where she began having hallucinations, and produced a fear for the male body witnessing her father’s womanizing behaviours.

-The Art Gallery of Ontario logo dressed up in Yayoi Kusama fashion, you can find the best clothes to wear here or online at The Fifth Collection.
+The Art Gallery of Ontario logo dressed up in Yayoi Kusama fashion.

 Yayoi Kusama: Infinity Mirrors, at the Art Gallery of Ontario is the only Canadian stop for this exhibit, and features six kaleidoscopic rooms (filled with mirrors to mimic a never-ending space) in addition to an exhibition of her paintings, sculptures, drawings, and more, representing 70 years of her work.
 According to the AGO, it’s an exhibit like none other they have ever presented before.